datastructures-js/binary-search-tree/README.md

 ### traversePreOrder
 O(n)

-traverses the tree pre order (node-left-right). it also accepts an optional third param as a callback to abort traversal when it returns true.
+traverses the tree pre order (node-left-right). it also accepts an optional second param as a callback to abort traversal when it returns true.

 ```js
 nums.traversePreOrder((node) => console.log(node.getValue()));